clay/amphora/lib/routes/readme.md

 }
 ```
 The layout component in this example has two areas: center and side.
 When the page is displayed, the components listed here will be placed into the matching areas in the layout.

+### Page Data

+GETs and PUTs to pages work similarly to components.
+API calls without an extension will update/return data for that page, while the `.json` and `.html` extensions will return the composed (page and layout, and their child components) JSON and HTML, respectively.

 ### Publishing